MagneticRegulus/ConwaysGame/README.md

 I also added a "Clear" funcion and button.
 Now, pressing the Clear button empties `cells`, displays a blank screen, and pauses the animation.
 This same function is used when generating random cells rather than creating a new game every time.

 ### Day 5
+Completed some research on rle files and how to load patterns.
+Unfortunately, ran out of time during the day to complete.
+Will resume at a later date.
+Added a PatternFile class to hold these details and gather the pattern details.